 14. Pudding Paint

-…Or, if you’re looking for something even simpler, simply grab a cup of vanilla pudding and stir in some food colouring to make some instant baby-safe and toddler-safe edible paint!
+…Or, if you’re looking for something even simpler, simply grab a cup of vanilla pudding and stir in some food coloring to make some instant baby-safe and toddler-safe edible paint!

 Because the pudding already has a paint-like consistency, you won’t need to bother with any measurements and you’ll be able to start the activity more quickly.
 (You can also use instant pudding mix, but if you do, you’ll need to measure out quantities… which is why I prefer to simply use pudding cups.)